Appealing an IRS or Federal Tax Lien: How, What, and Why

 Using IRS Form 12153

-In some cases, you can work out an arrangement with the collection office that sent you the notice.
+In some cases, you can work out an arrangement with the collection office that sent you the notice, without going through the appeals process.
 Call the phone number on the IRS letter and explain why you disagree with the tax lien.
 Note that this phone call does not increase the amount of time you have to make a formal appeal.
 If an IRS agent or a representative resolves your issue over the phone, you can cancel your request for a hearing.
 To be on the safe side, you should also submit a written request for an appeal hearing.
 Remember, you get one hearing related to an NTFL for each taxable period.

-What Happens After You Request a CDP or Equivalent Hearing With the Office of Appeals?
+What Happens After You Request a CDP Hearing With the Office of Appeals?

-If you fail to request a CDP hearing by the 30-day time frame, after the five business day period, you can ask for an “equivalent hearing” using the same form.
-Be sure to check the equivalent hearing box, which is line 7 on Form 12153 or write a letter.
-You must request it on or before the end of the 1-year period plus five business days after the filing date of the Notice of Federal Tax Lien.
+If you fail to request a CDP hearing by the 30-day time frame, after the five-business-day period, you can ask for an “equivalent hearing” using the same form.
+Be sure to check the equivalent hearing box, which is line 2 on Form 12153, or alternatively, you can write a letter to appeal.
+You must request this hearing on or before the end of the 1-year period plus five business days after the filing date of the Notice of Federal Tax Lien.

 How and When to Request a Collection Appeals Program (CAP) Hearing

 A taxpayer can utilize the CAP program before or after the IRS files a Notice of Federal Tax Lien.
 In other words, you can appeal a proposed or actual filing of an NTFL under the Collection Appeals Program (CAP).
-You may also get a hearing on a denied withdrawal, subordination, or tax lien discharge.
+You may also request a CAP hearing on a denied withdrawal, subordination, or tax lien discharge.
 Although the CAP process is much faster than utilizing other appeals processes, you cannot go to court if you disagree with the determination.
 Moreover, you cannot challenge the existence or amount of your taxes owed.
+Here's how to appeal with a CAP based on whether you're working with a revenue officer or not.

-If you received a letter, call the number on the notice and explain why you do not agree with the tax lien.
+- No Revenue Officer Contact – Just a Letter or Telephone Call -- If you received a letter, call the number on the notice and explain why you do not agree with the tax lien.
 Offer a solution.
-If you cannot reach an agreement with the IRS representative, state you want to appeal, and they should get a manager on the phone within 24 hours.
-If there is still a disagreement, the IRS manager will forward your case on to appeals.
-In this case, you will not need to submit a request in writing.
+If you cannot reach an agreement with the IRS representative, state you want to appeal, and they should get a manager on the phone.
+Then, follow the rest of the instructions below.

 When appealing a tax lien through a CDP Hearing or Equivalent Hearing, the following people can represent you: